Frequently Asked Questions

 My child forgot their lunch!
 What can I do?

 If your child forgets their lunch, swimsuit, etc., please call the office to let us know.
-You can bring items to the camp office (take Entrance B), and we will make sure your camper receives their belongings.
+You can bring items to the Day Camp Office.
+Enter Gate H on Keene Street and park in the Day Camp & Maple Parking Lot, then walk to the office.
+We will make sure your camper receives their belongings.

 Does my child need to bring a lunch?

 Yes.
 All campers should bring their own lunch every day.
-Please pack your child’s lunch in a disposable brown paper bag.
-Write their first and last name clearly on the bag.
+Write their first and last name clearly on their lunch bag when possible.
 The camp will store your child’s lunch in the refrigerator.
-For storage reasons, brown paper bags are convenient; also, campers will not want to carry around a heavy cooler or insulated bag for the rest of the afternoon.

 What if my child has allergies/food restrictions?